Monitoring with SNMP traps

 Associate a trap with the rest of Pandora FMS alerts

 Another solution is to set up an alert on the SNMP trap that activates an agent module.
-For example, SNMP trap consists of writing to a log file, and you have an agent that reads that file and executes when there is a 1 written.
-In this way, the module will jump when the desired SNMP trap is received and the correlation can be established based on the received trap.
+For example, SNMP trap consists of writing to a log file, and you have an agent that reads that file and runs when there is 1 written.
+That way, the module will jump when the desired SNMP trap is received and the correlation can be established based on the received trap.

 External SNMP trap manager